 He was Visiting Professor of Philosophy at DePaul University in Chicago in winter, 2004.
 In 1983-4, he was Research Associate at University College London and in 1987 and again in 1990, a guest lecturer at the University of Natal and other South African universities.
 The story of his first experience in South Africa, at the height of the struggle to end apartheid, is told in Stay Out of Politics: A Philosopher Views South Africa (Chicago, 1990).
 In recognition of his scholarly career and political contributions to South Africa, in April, 2002, he was awarded the honorary degree of Doctor of Laws by the University of Natal, Durban, South Africa.

-Author or editor of nine books, Aronson is an internationally recognized authority on Jean-Paul Sartre.
+Author or editor of ten books, Aronson is an internationally recognized authority on Jean-Paul Sartre.
 He has focused above all on the process of Sartre’s transformation to a political thinker and activist.
 He has been Chair of the Sartre Society of North America and founding editor of the journal Sartre Studies International.
 With support by the National Endowment for the Humanities in 1980 he published Jean-Paul Sartre - Philosophy in the World (Verso); the American Council of Learned Societies supported research for his Sartre’s Second Critique (University of Chicago Press, 1987).

 Aronson has produced televised political debates on democratic values and affirmative action (participants have included Cornel West, Barbara Ehrenreich, Abigail Thernstrom, David Frum, and Dinesh D’Souza) He is co-producer of the feature-length documentary film Professional Revolutionary about legendary Detroit social and political activist Saul Wellman and, most recently, 1st Amendment on Trial: The Case of the Detroit Six, focused on the Federal government's trial of Michigan Communist Party leaders in the '50s.